gamitej/Flask/Token/README.md

     pass
 ```

-## Functools wraps will update the decorator with the decorated functions attributes.
+## Functools wraps :-
+It will update the decorator with the decorated functions attributes.

 ```
 from functools import wraps